wr0ngway/pytivo-video-manager/README.txt

 infolabelpercent=30
    specifies the width, in percentage of the label field on the info screen.
 Default is 30, but I have found that 20 works well for HD screens

+inforightmargin=20
+   specifies the width, in pixels of pad area on the right side of the info screen.
+Default is 20.
+0-100 allowed

 thumbjustify=left
    specifies how thumbnail images should be justified.  default = left, can be center or right